Skip to main content

 3. build-storybook creates packages/shared/storybook-static and uploads it as the CI review artifact.

-The first lane is intentionally non-blocking for visual diffs: --exit-zero-on-changes lets Chromatic collect baselines and surface screenshot changes without failing the PR while the design lane is being established.
-Once the team has approved baselines and decided which component roots should be visual-release gates, remove --exit-zero-on-changes and protect the Chromatic check.
+The manual Chromatic lane is intentionally non-blocking for visual diffs: --exit-zero-on-changes lets Chromatic collect baselines and surface screenshot changes without failing the workflow while the design lane is being established.
+Do not protect the Chromatic UI Tests check unless the team has approved baselines and snapshot budget.

 The standalone component library deploy is owned by Vercel.
 The Storybook GitHub Actions lane remains the validation gate for Storybook coverage, interaction smoke tests, and the static Storybook build artifact.